KarolinHem/TESTING/ejbca-ce-docker-hub.md

 The Community software is open source and community-supported, there is no support SLA, but a helpful best-effort Community.
 Need guidance or want to report an issue?
 Head over to [GitHub Discussions](https://github.com/Keyfactor/ejbca-ce/discussions) or [Issues](https://github.com/Keyfactor/ejbca-ce/issues).

-For information more about how to engage in the community see: [Engage in EJBCA Community](https://www.ejbca.org/engage/)
+For information more about how to engage in the community see: [Engage in the EJBCA Community](https://www.ejbca.org/engage/)

 Enterprise Support
 ==================